 >> Do you #EDGE4Leicester?
 If so, share your tips on Twitter using this hashtag and copy in the handles @LeicResearch, @Leic_hospital and @EDGEClinical

-If you are from another NHS Trust and would like to find out how Leicester uses EDGE to create a paperless research office, we are running a one-day workshop on 29 November.
-Click here for more details and to book.
+If you are from another NHS Trust and would like to find out how Leicester uses EDGE to create a paperless research office, please direct your enquiries to Carolyn Maloney, Head of Operations, on 0116 258 8351.